sharvareem/semantic-search-fastapi-redis/README.md

-# 21BAI1558_ML Project
-This repository contains the 21BAI1558_ML project, which implements a machine learning pipeline for document ingestion, processing, and semantic search using OpenAI's embedding API and Redis for vector-based retrieval.
+This repository contains a project that implements a machine learning pipeline for document ingestion, processing, and semantic search using OpenAI's embedding API and Redis for vector-based retrieval.
 The project also provides a FastAPI-based search service, enabling users to query documents based on semantic similarity.

 # Overview
 This project demonstrates a full pipeline for document embedding and semantic search.
 The core functionalities include: